Kai0802/Todo-List/README.md

   - This is the default list

+## custom list

 - ![a custom url](image-2.png)

   - This is the custom url

 - ![a custom list is created with the new url](image-3.png)

   - the custom list is created with the modified url